Posted on

 What’s important here is to time your emails right.

-How do welcome emails help in email marketing?
+How do welcome emails help?

 Welcome emails are more than just a simple introduction.